 Prep Time: 10 minutes

-- 1 cup walnuts or other nut of choice (technically GF, but check product’s packaging for label of Gluten-Free processing)
+- 1 cup walnuts or other nuts of choice (technically GF, but check product’s packaging for the label of Gluten-Free processing)

 - 1 tbsp water